theCreedo/room-reservations-extension/README.md

 - [Open a new window to display data](https://www.w3schools.com/jsref/met_win_open.asp)

-# Self-Made Notes
-May need to learn React, but for now, I just want to get a base product running How do I read form data into data

 # Tech Debt

 - [] - Turn off reservation buttons when not on reservation screen